www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [o] Create picture depicting an architectural overview of the security system.
       -> The authentication, authorization and access control API seems to be good enough.
     * [x] Deploy this feature to production.
+# Done Tasks
+* [o] Blog why the Cin project is now a low priority feature project.
+* [o] Complete the issue ["Create no-code gel editor"](../2024-05-31-create-no-code-gel-editor.md) first. -> The no-code editor is obsolete and deleted.